onaio/js-tools/packages/Pagination/README.md

 This component comes in 2 flavours:

-1. Paginator - uses the click Handler that's called Paginator
+1. Paginator - uses the click Handler to pass data back to parent component
-2. routedPaginator - integrates and uses the current url to know what page data to show
+2. routedPaginator - integrates with react-router; uses the current url to know what page data to show, clicking a paginationItem changes the current url

 They share the below props